ampproject/amphtml/extensions/amp-consent/amp-consent.md

                                             // takes value of ["accepted", "rejected", "unknown"]
                                             // The value will be automatically used to update the client cache
-                                            // if it's one of ["accepted", "rejected"] "expireCache": {boolean} [default: false] // (new) indicate that the cache needs to be cleared.
+                                            // if it's one of ["accepted", "rejected"] "consentString": {string},                // (new) the latest consent string known by the server "expireCache": {boolean} [default: false] // (new) indicate that the cache needs to be cleared.
                                             // Set to `true` to enforce server side consent state.
 }